winslosh/test-automation-recruitment-test/README.md

 The Technical test consists of 2 tasks:

-1. Write the step definitions for the below scenario.
+1. Write test cases for the below feature / scenarios.

-		Feature: Allow user to register on the site
-				As a user of the registration page of the demo website When I provide valid unique credentials
+		       Feature: Allow user to register on the site As a user of the registration page of the demo website When I provide valid unique credentials
 				An account is created for me

 		      Scenario: Invalid credentials
 				As a user of the registration page of the demo website When I provide an email that has already been used in the system I see an appropriate error message

-2. Add two more test cases, with corresponding feature, scenario and step definitions, which you feel would enhance the test coverage of the site.
+2. Add two more test cases which you feel would enhance the test coverage of the site.

 ### :file_folder:Platform Choice